Access4all/adg/pages/examples/forms/good-example/README.md

 There are two `disabled` form controls in our example: the coupon input and the cancel button.
 You may have noticed that both of them are not focusable.
 This in fact is not a screen reader peculiarity, but how browsers handle focusability.

 Technically speaking, disabling controls is a fully valid standard technique.
-But for screen reader users, this can lead to problems, as they will miss these controls completely when navigating the form using the `Tab` key.
+But for desktop screen reader users, this can lead to confusion, as they will miss these controls completely when navigating the form using the `Tab` key.

 #### Disabling buttons